 ICS Undergraduate Programmes

-There are over 600 students on our degree programmes, making the Institute one of the largest teaching departments in the University.
+There are over 500 students on our undergraduate degree programmes.
 We place a great deal of importance on the quality of the teaching and learning experience that students receive, with an approach that challenges them intellectually while supporting them during their career with us.
 Students are allocated a personal tutor in their first year to act as a point of contact and advice throughout their degree, while our student-staff forums ensure there is a regular opportunity for students to share their thoughts, opinions and suggestions for improvements with staff.

 During their degree, many of our students produce award-winning work.
 Our graduates are employed throughout the media, communications and cultural industries, while our close links with industry allow us keep our courses up to date and our students in touch with the latest industry trends.
 Our aim for all students is that their degrees from ICS equip them with the skills and passion to pursue their careers to the highest level of success.